atmos/twitrsvp/README.md

 Installation
 ============
-Sinatra app packaged as a gem deployed as a rack app.
+It's a sinatra app, packaged as a gem, deployed as a rack app.

     % rake repackage
     % sudo gem install pkg/twitrsvp*.gem